gghhkm/OrangeFox_Mi_A2/README.md

-# OrangeFox For your Xiaomi Device
+# OrangeFox For your Device

 Hello Everyone !!!
 _______________________________________
 Welcome to my OrangeFox Repo

-Here you can use my Script to create OrangeFox Recovery for your Xiaomi Device very easily.
+Here you can use my Script to create OrangeFox Recovery for your Device very easily.

-Now you dont need to remember which commands to use, just run this script and Compile OrangeFox Recovery 🦊
+Now you can automate the compile prosses, just add a config file for your device, run this script and as long as everthing is good (e.g. The Config File and Device Tree); Compile OrangeFox Recovery 🦊
 _______________________________________

-If you have any Doubts regarding this Script, you can ask me on my telegram @Sammy970 https://t.me/Sammy970
+If you have any Doubts regarding this Script, you can ask me on my telegram @p_gghhkm_q https://t.me/p_gghhkm_q A specal thanks to @Sammy970 https://t.me/Sammy970

-Would love to help you.

 _______________________________________